Tutorial | Spring Centerpiece Sleigh

 DSC07899

-Those were then stuck in various places, some draping out through the metal.
+DSC07901Once the individual pieces were pulled off the bush, I poked them through the burlap in various places, some draping out through the metal.

 DSC07916

-I took a small bit of music, wadded it up into a ball in my hand, then gently separated it out with my fingertips in each egg carton.
+I took a small bit of shredded sheet music, wadded it up into a ball in my hand, and then gently separated it out with my fingertips in each egg carton.

 DSC07933